Last updated: 24OCT2020 (see Changelog for details)

 The files needed to run retro games are fairly easy to find on the Internet, but is the act of downloading these files illegal?
 Turns out the answer is not easy to pin down, because video game copyright has not been tested in court.
 So let’s look at what we know at this moment in history.

 Emulators are likely 100% legal

 Game files are saved on Read-Only Memory images, better known as ROMs.
 They’re basically a “dump” of a game cartridge’s contents into a single file.
-The programs that run ROMs are known as emulators; these programs emulate a specific video game environment and load ROMs like the original system loads a cartridge.
+The programs that run ROMs are known as emulators; these programs emulate a specific video game environment and load ROMs like the original system loads a cartridge or game disc.
 Emulators are certainly legal to download, they’re just software files.
-That being said, some emulators require you to load BIOS (boot files) that are specific to a device, such as the Sega CD or Playstation, in order to work properly; the legality or propriety of loading these BIOS files into an emulator is a matter of debate.
+In fact, in 1999 Sony tried to sue a company for creating an emulator and lost the court ruling on every single count.
+That being said, some emulators require you to load BIOS (boot files) that are specific to a device, such as the Sega CD or Sony Playstation, in order to work properly; the legality or propriety of loading these BIOS files into an emulator is a matter of debate.
 But the real legal dispute starts when you load a ROM file into an emulator, and play the game.
 Let’s discuss.

 Market harm and the Fair Use standard

 In the United States, copyrighted works are protected for 75 years.
 The underlying basis of copyright is to protect the value of a product.
 So for example, if Sega creates and releases a game for sale, they expect to be compensated for its purchase and use.
 But if you download the game without purchasing it, you are creating market harm; in other words, you downloaded a game as a substitution for its purchase.
 That is a violation of copyright law.